-People with disabilities have, in the past, often been denied access to services of various kinds – from such human services as child care or mental health counseling to help in retail stores to entertainment – either because of lack of physical accessibility or because of their disabilities.
+People with disabilities have, in the past, often been denied access to services of various kinds – from child care or mental health counseling to help in retail stores to entertainment – either due to lack of physical accessibility or because of discomfort, unfamiliarity, or prejudices regarding their disabilities.

 Discrimination in hiring on the basis of disability – as long as the disability doesn’t interfere with a candidate’s ability to perform the tasks of the job in question – is illegal in the U.S. and many other countries, and unfair everywhere.